ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/24. Final Project/Defensive Report Template.md

     * Strong password policies help reduce BruteForce Attacks
     * Alerts help notify Cyber Professionals when there is unusual activity like a large amount of HTTP Requests
     * Multi-Factor Authentication is a useful tool to ensure attackers can not gain access to another user's account
+    * Blocking VPN Traffic is one way monitor and identify traffic
+    * Disabling REST API prevents enumeration of users

 - **Vulnerability 2: Code Injection attacks (XSS or CRLF)**